 We can blame Chad Robertson for this.
 He’s set the gold standard by consistently turning out perfectly chewy/crusty/memorable loaves at Tartine Bakery.
 When foodies make such a monumental deal about food, why shouldn’t we expect perfection in every bite?
-So, while others give you reviews, Perfect (or Not), launched on May 12, 2014, and running every Friday, seeks perfection one dish at a time.
+So, while others give you reviews, Perfect (or Not), launched on May 12, 2014, and running on occasional Fridays, seeks perfection one dish at a time.

 How can you tell when a food you’re eating has achieved perfection?